-Your cultural lens is an interactive training resource which was developed by the Metropolitan Migrant Resource Centre (with funding from WA Health) to help people talk about sexual health and blood-borne viruses with people from a variety of cultures and backgrounds.
+Your Cultural Lens is an interactive training resource originally developed by the Metropolitan Migrant Resource Centre (with funding from WA Health).
+This online resource aims to promote cross-cultural communication about sexual health and blood-borne viruses.

 - Face to face training

 Many non-government organisations in WA deliver education and training to those working in the field of sexual health and blood-borne viruses.
 Visit the SHBBVP training calendar (external site) for details of sexual health and/or blood-borne virus training and events available to staff in WA.

 Nurse practitioner scholarships

 Scholarships are available to help registered nurses and midwives working in the WA public health system to study sexual health and/or blood-borne virus specialisation courses at nurse practitioner level to increase their working knowledge.
 The course must be undertaken at a WA tertiary institution or recognised organisation.
 The value of scholarships varies depending on the cost of the course and the number of successful applicants.
 If the demand for the scholarships exceeds funding, priority will be given to nurses and midwives with more than two years post registration experience.

 The Sexual Health and Blood-Borne Virus Program (WA Health) has limited funds available to help people employed within government and non-government organisations to attend sexual health and/or blood-borne virus related workforce education and training.
 People working within WA are eligible to apply for a training bursary.
 Conference attendance will not be considered under this bursary program.